RobotLocomotion/drake/multibody/parsing/README_model_directives.md

 - `top_level::my_model::my_frame`: The model instance is
   `top_level::my_model`, the frame is `my_frame`.

+All element names will be automatically prefixed with that model namespace, with the exception of `add_frame` names without a model instance.

+In the case of a model instance being present, an invocation of `add_frame` will use it as the prefix all element names.
+If no model instance is present, `add_frame` will check the associated `X_PF.base_frame` for a model instance prefix, and should one exist, use it as the prefix for the `name` element.

 ## Units

 We use SI units plus radians for all physical quantities.